spruceid/siwe-py/README.md

 ### Serialization of a SIWE Message

-`SiweMessage` instances can also be serialized as their EIP-4361 string representations via the `prepare_message` or `sign_message` methods:
+`SiweMessage` instances can also be serialized as their EIP-4361 string representations via the `prepare_message` method:

 ``` python
 print(message.prepare_message())